 Emergency Protective Custody Proceedings in South Carolina

-If the officer instructs DSS to not return the child to a parent or relative, regardless of the outcome of the preliminary investigation, then DSS must keep custody pending the investigation and the probable cause hearing.
+If the officer instructs DSS to not return the child to a parent or relative, regardless of the outcome of the preliminary investigation, DSS must keep custody pending the investigation and the probable cause hearing.

-Probable Cause Hearings in DSS Cases
+Probable Cause Hearings in DSS Cases in South Carolina

 In many cases, DSS will start a case for removal.
 In these cases, the family court will schedule a probable cause hearing within 72 hours of taking the child into custody.
 If the last day falls on a weekend or holiday, the hearing will occur on the next working day.